The following Public Law practice note produced in partnership with Paul Gibbons provides comprehensive and up to date legal information covering:

 The General Data Protection Regulation, Regulation (EU) 2016/679 (the GDPR) introduced substantial amendments to EU and UK data protection law, replacing the Data Protection Act 1998 (DPA 1998) and Directive 95/46/EC, the Data Protection Directive from 25 May 2018.
 In connection with the GDPR, the Data Protection Act 2018 (DPA 2018) made consequential amendments to various legislation, including FIA 2000.

-The DPA 2018 introduces four distinct data protection regimes into UK data protection law.
-It covers the processing of personal data:
+The DPA 2018 introduces four distinct data

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.